LaborBerlin/score-assemblies/README.md

     └── AL123456.3.faa

 ```
-NB: The assembly and reference fasta files need to have the `.fa` extension and protein reference fasta files need to have the extension `.faa`.
+NB: The assembly and reference FASTA files need to have the `.fa` extension and protein reference FASTA files need to have the extension `.faa`.

 This is the same folder structure used by [ont-assembly-snake](https://github.com/pmenzel/ont-assembly-snake), i.e. score-assemblies can be run directly in the same folder.